glyfish/glyfish.github.io/_drafts/continuous_state_markov_chain_equilibrium.md

 [discrete state model]({{ site.baseurl }}{% link _posts/2018-08-08-discrete_state_markov_chain_equilibrium.md %})
 a general solution cannot be obtained since convergence of the limit {% katex %}t\to\infty{% endkatex %} will depend on the assumed transition kernel.
 The following section will describe a solution to equation
-{% katex %}(4){% endkatex %} arising from the simplest of stochastic processes.
+{% katex %}(4){% endkatex %} arising from a simple stochastic processes.

 ## AR(1) Stochastic Process

+[AR(1)](https://en.wikipedia.org/wiki/Autoregressive_model) is a first order autoregressive model providing an example of a continuous state Markov Chain.
+In following sections its equilibrium distribution is determined and the results of simulations are discussed.

-An example of a first order autoregressive process, [AR(1)](https://en.wikipedia.org/wiki/Autoregressive_model), is defined by the difference equation,
+AR(1) is defined by the difference equation,

 {% katex display %}
 X_{t} = \alpha X_{t-1} + \varepsilon_{t}\ \ \ \ \ (5),